Can You Use Pool Filter Sand in Your Garden? Complete Guide

 Step 2: Neutralize Chemical Residues

-Pool filter sand contains residual chlorine and sanitizing chemicals that can harm plants.
+Pool filter sand contains residual chlorine compounds (including chloramines), sanitizing chemicals, and potentially cyanuric acid (pool stabilizer) that can harm plants.
 After the initial rinse, let the sand sit in sunlight for 24-48 hours, stirring occasionally.
-UV exposure helps break down chlorine compounds naturally.
+UV exposure and air circulation help chlorine dissipate naturally, but will not eliminate cyanuric acid.

 For faster neutralization, consult a pool professional about appropriate chemical neutralization methods.
 Do not rely solely on home treatments without expert guidance.